House prices, mortgage rates and Brexit

 Centre for Economics and Business Research – 13%

 Supply and demand often drive house prices.
-With the market open again following almost 2 months of lockdown, the pent up demand that saw UK prices rise in January could be even higher.
+The market is open again following almost 2 months of lockdown.
+Now the pent up demand that saw UK prices rise in January could be even higher.

-However, some of it is likely to dampen as many people’s financial circumstances change.
+Some of the demand is likely to drop as many people’s financial circumstances change.

 Some buyers have already pulled out of their purchases.